melaniebrgr/learning-computer-science/05-system-design/security.md

 Note, the server doesn't respond with a list of allowed domains just if that one is.
 The server opt-ins to requests by responding to a preflight requests.
 Effectively this is a way to whitelist origins.
 (Note, an "origin" is not the URL, it is the scheme, domain and port).

 What requests _are NOT_ subject to CORS?
-"Simple requests":

-GET, HEAD and POST requests with content type `application/x-www-form-urlencoded`, `multipart/form-data` (which is not AJAX), and `text/plain`.
-A.k.a form submissions (because CORS can after forms and we can't break the web), which is why we have to worry about CSRF and why nonces are a thing for forms.
+"Simple requests" like GET and HEAD requestions, and POST requests with content type `application/x-www-form-urlencoded`, `multipart/form-data` (which is not AJAX), and `text/plain` a.k.a form submissions (because CORS can after forms and we can't break the web), which is why we have to worry about CSRF and why nonces are a thing for forms.

 What requests _are_ subject to CORS?